Master's in Data Science

 The Promise of Big Data

-In the early years, data analysts working in telecommunications were hampered by a variety of problems – unwieldy numbers, a lack of computing power, prohibitive costs.
+In the past, data analysts working in telecommunications were hampered by a variety of problems – unwieldy numbers, a lack of computing power, prohibitive costs.

 Times are much better now: